Coronavirus death toll rises by 49 in state, including 8 in Palm Beach County

 Worldwide

-The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 557 deaths compared with 661 Wednesday.
+The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 531 deaths after 557 fatalities Thursday.

-Two-thirds of those latest deaths were reported by United Kingdom -- 377-- after 412 Wednesday.
-The United Kingdom, which is second behind the United States, has a total of 37,837.
+Sixty percent of those latest deaths were reported by United Kingdom -- 324-- after 377 Thursday.
+The United Kingdom, which is second behind the United States, has a total of 38,161.
 The record was 1,172 on April 21.

-France reported 66 deaths -- the same as the day before -- for fourth.

-Spain, which has been adjusting its totals because of duplicates, added just 1 just more each Wednesday and Thursday each for a 27,119 total.
+France reported 52 deaths for fourth.
+Spain, which has been adjusting its totals because of duplicates, added just 2 more Friday after 1 more each Wednesday and Thursday each .

-Other nations in the top 10 reporting less than 100 deaths are No. 7 Belgium with 24, No. 8 Germany with 37, No. 10 Iran with 63.
-Canada added 112 deaths for 11th place.
-No. 13 China, the original epicenter, reported zero new deaths Thursday – the last one reported was April 26 -- and 2 cases and no new cases for the first time on Saturday.
+Other nations in the top 10 reporting less than 100 deaths are No. 7 Belgium with 42, No. 8 Germany with 24, No. 10 Iran with 50.
+Canada added 102 deaths for 11th place.
+No. 13 China, the original epicenter, reported zero new deaths Friday – the last one reported was April 26 -- and 4 cases after zero cases for only the second time.

-Sweden, which has been doing "herd immunity," reported 46 more deaths in 16th place with 4,266 as well as 639 new cases.
-Neighboring Norway reported 1 death, the first one in one week, to rise to 236 as well as 10 more cases.
+Sweden, which has been doing "herd immunity," reported 86 more deaths in 16th place with 4,350 as well as 749 new cases.
+Neighboring Norway reported 0 deaths to move to 237 as well as 11 more cases.

 RELATED: More coronavirus coverage